Ksinia/erudite-client/README.md

 If you want to install backend for this app:

 - Clone [this repository](https://github.com/Ksinia/erudite-server)
-- Run mpn install for the backend
+- Run npm install for the backend
 - Set up PostgreSQL database

 ## Technologies used